GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 1. Keep promotions outside of the flow of your user journeys.
 For example, in a PWA login page, put the call to action below the login form and submit button.
-Disruptive use of promotional patterns reduce the usability of your PWA and will negatively impact your engagement metrics.
+Disruptive use of promotional patterns reduces the usability of your PWA and negatively impacts your engagement metrics.
 2. Include the ability to dismiss or decline the promotion.
-Remember the user's preferences if they do this and only re-prompt if there's a change in the user's relationship with your content such as if they signed in or completed a purchase.
+Remember the user's preference if they do this and only re-prompt if there's a change in the user's relationship with your content such as if they signed in or completed a purchase.
 3. Combine more than one of these techniques in different parts of your PWA,